mmeest/Kilroy-in-Python-Turtle/README.md

 Drawing Kilroy graphity in Python with help of Turtle library

 * Kilroy.py - drawing line by line
-* Kilroy_with_Loops - using loops to draw the figure
+* Kilroy_with_Loops.py - using loops to draw the figure
 * Spiro.py - making spirograph image with Turtle

 <div>